 George Strait wrote the now famous country song: “All My Ex’s Live in Texas”?
-It seems that George Strait knew something about getting married and divorced in Texas.
+It seems that George Strait knew something about getting married and divorced in Dallas, TX.
 Indeed, Texas is home to the most amount of people who have been married three or more times in the nation.
 The Pew Research Center released a report that provided that approximately 428,000 women and 373,000 men have been married and divorced at least two times.

 With those sort of figures, you would think that divorce would be an easy process in the great state of Texas, however, anyone who has ever been through a divorce will tell you that it is not an easy process.
 To begin there are different types of ways that you can end a marriage, and the term divorce is usually a broad term that encompasses any time that a married couple decides to go separate ways.

 Not every marriage ends in divorce under the law.
 Some marriages can be annulled.
 Texas allows a marriage to be annulled under very specific conditions.
 When an annulment is granted, the Court is essentially finding that the marriage was not entered into validly.
 An annulment “voids” a marriage, which would otherwise be a valid marriage if neither party challenged the marriage.
 In other words, a marriage that is subject to being annulled is a “voidable” marriage, which should not be confused with a truly “void marriage.”